fastrgv/AdaGate/README.md

 ## what is special about this project?

 The linux-build of this app is among very few modern OpenGL games with sound where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
-There is only one proviso:  "aplay" must be present.
 It has been tested on OpenSuse, ScientificLinux, Mint and CentOS.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and a GNAT compiler.

 This is one of the most functionally advanced demonstrations of "modern" OpenGL using Ada to be published as a complete F.O.S.S. application.
 The term "functionally advanced" means that the code is focused on comprehensibility and completeness rather than elegance.
 Further development of structure and style is left as an exercise for the coding student.